 Below are common questions from job seekers regarding references.

 Do employers check references if they aren’t going to hire you?

-An employer may not know whether they are or are not going to hire the job applicant at this stage of the interview process.
+An employer may not know whether they are or will not hire the job applicant at this stage of the interview process.
 Checking references happens after the interviews have been conducted and before a job offer has been made.
-A good reference can be helpful in evaluating a prospective employee.
-And may lead to the employer making a decision to make a job offer.
+A good reference can help evaluate a prospective employee.
+And may lead to the employer deciding to make a job offer.

 Do employers check references for multiple candidates?